Product videos for B2B and B2C.

 If the product has lots of hidden features how do you show them?

 Now this is a very real consideration for any product video.
-Whether it be clothing or technology, most of the ‘stuff’ is hidden out of plain site.
+Whether it be clothing or technology, most of the technical specification is hidden out of plain site.
 One way is to have a voiceover that explains specific features, but this can cause an issue with social media as often videos on various social channels are watched with the sound down.
 The best way to combat this is to create the videos using some more advanced post production techniques such as onscreen graphics, motion tracking or rotoscoping – all of which can really help enhance the way the features and benefits are explained but also add a premium feel to the video.
+These techniques annotate the video and point out the technical spec and key features that might not be immediately obvious.

 What is the next step for a product video?